sw2go/ai-doc-bot/README.md

-# doc-bot
+# ai-doc-bot
 Chat with your documents.
-A chatbot app using ChatGPT.
+A chatbot app using OpenAI.
 - Define context names, e.g. topics you want to ask questions about, like 'a service' or 'a product'.
 - Then upload your documents (*.txt and/or *.pdf files) to the corresponding context.
 - Optionally customize the prompt used in a context, by uploading the modified settings.